kehantan/labbook/docs/assays/mtt.rst

 **Amount of media needed**

-100 uL of media is needed in each well.
+100 μL of media is needed in each well.
 The concept is similar to above section

     .. code-block::